-If you are new to building a WordPress site the available WordPress user roles can be a bit confusing.
+If you are new to building a WordPress site and adding new users the available WordPress user roles can be a bit confusing.
 When adding users to your site these roles will give your users different permissions to edit your site.

 It is important to understand the user roles in WordPress when adding new users to your site since different roles offer more or less control over your site.